Leonardus

 Release Change Check List

-• build an up-to-date set of custom docker images
+• build an up-to-date set of custom Docker images with customdocker.sh

 • check for FIXME's in the task tags